q62ur/hello-world/README.md

 # hello-world
-this is just for practicing GitHub Flow
+This is just for practicing GitHub Flow.